A look at professional investment advice costs in New Zealand

 It’s quite common for advisors to charge a flat fee for the services or products they provide.
 This could be providing investment recommendations to meet a specific need (a statement of advice), a fee for implementation of recommendations, or it could be for in-depth financial analysis and the creation of a comprehensive financial plan as a one-off service.

 Flat fees vary widely depending on the work requested.
-For example, providing simple KiwiSaver advice tends to have little to no cost attached to it (KiwiSaver is a very competitive market) versus creation of a full financial plan which can easily be in the ballpark of $2-4k.
+For example, providing simple KiwiSaver advice tends to have little to no cost attached to it versus creation of a full financial plan which can easily be in the ballpark of $2-4k.

 % of funds under management (FUM) p.a.

-This fee is very important to understand as this approach appears to be the most common way that investment advisers charge fees and works well for providing ongoing services (opposed to one-off advice/services).
-The fee is usually paid monthly, is calculated based on the amount of funds you have invested and is often simply deducted from your investment account and paid by the fund manager directly to the adviser (so is easy for both client & adviser).
+This fee is very important to understand as this is the most common way that investment advisers charge fees, especially for ongoing advice services (opposed to one-off advice/services).
+The fee is usually paid monthly, is calculated based on the amount of funds you have invested and is often simply deducted from your investment account and paid by the fund manager directly to the adviser (making it easy for both client & adviser).

 Essentially it is an adviser specific charge, deducted automatically, that you pay on top of the standard fund management fees you pay to be invested with a managed investment.